henryroe/ztv/README.md

 ztv is an astronomical image viewer designed to be used from a python command line for display and analysis.

-ztv is useful as-is for display and simple analysis of images already loaded in to `numpy arrays <http://numpy.org>`_, as well as `FITS files <http://fits.gsfc.nasa.gov/fits_primer.html>`_.
+ztv is useful as-is for display and simple analysis of images already loaded in to [numpy arrays](http://numpy.org), as well as [FITS files](http://fits.gsfc.nasa.gov/fits_primer.html).
 It can display the most recently acquired image by watching a directory for new FITS files to appear or watching a single FITS file for when it changes.
-It can also receive new images via an `ActiveMQ message stream <http://activemq.apache.org>`_.
+It can also receive new images via an [ActiveMQ message stream](http://activemq.apache.org).

 ztv is intended for real-time display and analysis. ztv is not intended to produce publication quality figures.